vbotka/ansible-freebsd-dns/README.md

 - [In-line Signing](https://deepthought.isc.org/article/AA-00711/0/In-line-Signing-With-NSEC3-in-BIND-9.9-A-Walk-through.html)
   works with the slave as expected, but not with the master.

-- Keys from master are copied to the slave manually..
+- Keys from master are copied to the slave manually.

 TODO